black-sliver/PopTracker/README.md

 Download a binary release or build from source.

+Drag & drop downloaded packs into the PopTracker window to install them without unpacking.\
-Copy or unpack tracker packs to `EXEDIR/packs`, `HOME/PopTracker/packs`, `Documents/PopTracker/packs` or `CWD/packs`.\
+Alternatively copy or unpack tracker packs into one of the search paths `EXEDIR/packs` (not on macOS), `HOME/PopTracker/packs`, `Documents/PopTracker/packs` or `CWD/packs`.
-On Windows, it will also find packs installed in EmoTracker.\
-On macOS, EXEDIR is *inside* the app bundle, meaning `HOME/PopTracker/packs` is preferred.

 Use the Load button in the top left corner to load a pack.